ianFar96/loco-i18n/README.md

 ### 1.1.0

-- Added Quick Fix option on missing keys
+- Added Quick Fix option on missing translations
-- Added Create Key command which creates the untranslated asset in Loco
+- Added Create Translation command which creates the untranslated asset in Loco

+### 1.2.0

+- Changed approach from key-based to translation-based scanning
+- Added inlay hints and hover tooltips for existing translations